benmatselby/technical-workshops/git-101/README.md

 This adds files to the "index".

+How do you know what to commit?

+- `git diff` shows you want is not in the index, that has changed.
+- `git diff --cached` shows you want has changed, and is in the index, ready to commit.
+- `git diff` shows you the diff, without whitespace changes.

 `git status`

 This shows you what is and is not in the index, and what will be committed.